MylesAndMore/Tumble/README.md

 ## generation

-- [ ] layers should be able to generate w/ "clumps" of blocks; instead of only one material as a whole
+- [x] layers should be able to generate w/ "clumps" of blocks; instead of only one material as a whole
-  - [ ] the clump size should be customizable (for later); be able to set a min/max val and it will choose randomly per each clump (not in config file yet, just internally)
+  - [x] the clump size should be customizable (for later); be able to set a min/max val and it will choose randomly per each clump (not in config file yet, just internally)
+    - *Note: this is done through the amount of times each Material shows up in the List--there's no config for it.*
 - [ ] make shovels generation actually work properly
   - make different types of platforms (square, circle, multi-tiered, etc.); still should be pseudo-random
 - [ ] make snowballs generation actually work properly (shocker)